BhavinOndhiya/AWT/README.md

   - HTML
   - CSS
   - JavaScript

 # CSPIT Institute - Task 3

 This repository contains files related to Task 3, which involves creating a JavaScript object for CSPIT Institute and retrieving various details.

-## Files

-1. `index.html`: This file contains the HTML structure and content for displaying the CSPIT Institute details and the CE department records.

-2. `styles.css`: This file contains the CSS styles for the HTML elements in `index.html`, providing the visual appearance of the page.

-3. `script.js`: This file contains the JavaScript code to create a CSPIT object with different departments and their details.
-It also defines the `getDetails()` function to retrieve the institute's information.
-# CSPIT Institute - Task 3

-This repository contains files related to Task 3, which involves creating a JavaScript object for CSPIT Institute and retrieving various details.